 The best part about travelling in Sheffield is that it’s easy to get around on foot and also utilise the tram, bus and rail services.
 An added bonus for students who prefer using public transport is that they can benefit from massive student discounts.
 A monthly public transport pass would set you back £65.00, which is well worth the investment.
 This vastly brings down the cost of living in Sheffield for students.

-Here is the cost of Food And Other Necessities In Coventry –
+According to Numbeo, here is the cost of Food And Other Necessities In Sheffield –

 - Loaf of Fresh White Bread (500g) – £0.95

 Leadmill – You can’t call yourself a resident of Sheffield if you haven’t visited the oldest nightclub in Sheffield – Leadmill.
-This famous haunt houses some of the most well known and up-and-coming bands in the UK.
-Get yourself a regulars card for £3 which will give you access to a wide range of food and drinks offers!
+This famous haunt houses some of the most well-known and up-and-coming bands in the UK.
+Get yourself a regular card for £3 which will give you access to a wide range of food and drink offers!

 Carver Street – Carver Street has something for everyone.
 Paris, Walkabout, Pop World, Viper Rooms and Crystal are some popular nightclubs located on Carver Street.
 Be sure to always find students lined up here on weekends and otherwise!

-Plug – Plug is popular among students because of their themed nights, live music events and cheap drink deals.
-Expect fun and wacky events here, like the David Attenborough Appreciation” where they giveaway 100 free David Attenborough t-shirts.
+Plug – Plug is popular among students because of its themed nights, live music events and cheap drink deals.
+Expect fun and wacky events here, like the David Attenborough Appreciation” where they give away 100 free David Attenborough t-shirts.

 Honourable mentions: West Street, Tank, Code Warehouse.